stevexyz/SlyMlego/Docs/README.md

 **Train the model**:
 1. Get fen/epd positions for training (there are some to be unzipped in the `EpdFiles` directory)
 2. Prepare training input -> e.g. `python PrepareInput.py file.epd 1 100000`
-3. Put some of the position prepared from `__inputstobeprocessed` into `__validationdata` -> e.g. `python mv-tovalidation.py 1000`
+3. Put some of the position prepared from `__inputstobeprocessed` into `__validationdata` (e.g. 2000)
 4. Train model -> e.g. `python TrainModel.py` (you can run tensorboard to check results)
-5. Play with the engine -> Eval function is ready: you can try it with `python print-confusiongraph.py` or let me know if you'll insert it in an engine! :)
+5. Play with the engine or graphically check evaluations against standard engine with `python draw-confusiongraph.py`

-**Alternatively train the model without keeping files**:
-1. Get fen/epd positions for training
-2. Prepare validation data -> e.g. `python PrepareInput.py file.epd 1 1000 && python mv-tovalidation.py 1000`
-3. Train model -> e.g. `python TrainModel.py file.epd 1001`

 **Reset model / learning**:
-1. Remove saved model file -> `./clean-model.sh`
+1. Remove model files -> `./clean-model.sh`
 2. Put back all training files in inputfiletoprocess directory -> `python mv-backtoprocess.py`

 **Add training samples** (and train):